- Microsoft Office Picture Manager was a program to view, edit, manage and share pictures on your PC.

 - Click on Control Panel.

-- Go to Programs > Programs and Features.
+- Go to Programs, and select Programs and Features.

-- Select the Microsoft Office app and click on the Change button.
+- Choose the Microsoft Office app, and click on the Change button.

 - Picture Manager is available on Microsoft Office 2010 and earlier version only.